JaThePlayer/Modfall/README.md

 MonoMod.RuntimeDetour.HookGen.exe TowerFall.exe

 A MONOMODDED_TowerFall.exe should show up in your towerfall directory.
 Run it so it can create some files and directories.
-An automated installer will be made for this later.

 # Installing mods
 To install a mod, simply drop the mod's folder into the Towerfall/Mods/ directory.